Real Ale is sold here.

 opened 16th century

-A lively main road pub catering for a youthful clientèle and offering Sky TV and pub games including pool.
+A lively and friendly main road pub offering Sky TV, BT Sport and pub games including pool.
+Quiz on Thu eve.

 The building dates from the 16th century, with 17th and 20th century alterations.